hpoleselo/octoROS/README.md

 ## Prerequisites

 First you'll need to install OctoPrint, the instructions are available at https://github.com/foosel/OctoPrint.
-But the easiest way that I see is with the following instructions
+But the easiest way that I see and in order to integrate the application with ROS is with the following instructions:

 1. Checkout OctoPrint:  ```$ git clone https://github.com/foosel/OctoPrint.git```
 2. Change into the OctoPrint folder: ```$ cd OctoPrint```
-3. Create a user-owned virtual environment therein: ```$ virtualenv venv```
-4. Install OctoPrint into that virtual environment: ```$ ./venv/bin/pip install .```
-5. Enter on your virtual environment ```$ source venv/bin/activate```
+3. Request pip to run the setup file, i.e install all the necessary dependencies: ```$ pip2.7 install .```
-6. After installing OctoPrint, you should run it using: ```$ octoprint serve```
+4. After installing OctoPrint, you should run it using: ```$ octoprint serve```
-7. Now you should verify your installation opening a web browser and going to http://localhost:5000
+5. Now you should verify your installation opening a web browser and going to http://localhost:5000
-8. If everything went right you should see the OctoPrint home screen
+6. If everything went right you should see the OctoPrint home screen

+PS: In case you encountered a conflict error with PyYAML on step ```3.``` make sure you remove the previous installation from PyYAML from your computer by doing:
+1. ```$ rm -rf (EDIT) ```
+And then calling the setup file again to install all the dependencies but ignoring PyYAML (this is necessary because PyYAML is usually not completely deleted.)
+2. ```$ pip2.7 install . --ignore-installed ${PyYAML} ```

 By entering the OctoPrint home screen for the first time you should setup your 3D Printer.
 Make sure to include the baudrate from your 3D Printer and enable the API Key (respectively copying it).
 In case the printer you're using is a MakerBot, then you need to install the GPX plug-in, which will enable us to send gcode to octoprint, which will take care of the conversion to x3g.
 In order to do that do the following: